ElMatella/v-server-table/README.md

+DISCLAIMER: This package has not even been tested by me yet.
+So just don't pull it into your project yet, it won't work for sure.
+Anyways have a great day!

 # vuetify-server-table

 This is an extension of the great vuetify datatable.
 It allows you to control server side pagination really easily.